-As respects the chicken filling: I recommend using chicken thighs as they carry more flavour and moisture than the breasts.
+As respects the chicken filling: I recommend using skinless, bone-in chicken thighs as they carry more flavour and moisture than the breasts.
+However it does take a moment more to remove the chicken from the bone once cooked.
 If you’re in a pinch, and all you have on hand is chicken breast, it will do.
 But bear in the mind that it’s just not as good as chicken thighs. #TeamThighs

 More recipes from around the world